Fluoroquinolone Antibiotics Lawsuit – Aortic Dissection, Aneurysm, Nerve Damage & Peripheral Neuropathy Compensation

-At this time, our firm’s fluoroquinolone lawyers are investigating cases where patients took the drug Avelox, Cipro or Levaquin and were subsequently diagnosed with peripheral neuropathy.
+At this time, our firm’s dangerous drug attorneys are investigating cases where patients took the drug Avelox, Cipro or Levaquin and were subsequently diagnosed with peripheral neuropathy.

 Though there have been previous lawsuits filed regarding the connection between fluoroquinolone antibiotics and tendon rupture, our firm is only investigating peripheral neuropathy issues at this time.
 Unfortunately, the way the law currently stands, we are only able to help patients who took the brand name drug for Avelox, Cipro, or Levaquin, not the generic versions.
 We are also only able to accept cases where the patient is not diabetic.
 Please understand that this is completely out of our control.
 Read more about generic drugs and lawsuits on our blog.